Luke-Chatty/ProjectWorkspace/README.md

   <h3 align="center">Project Workspace</h3>

   <p align="center">
-    A Collection of Scripts to automate the Process of creating PWS Folders.
+    A collection of scripts to automate the process of creating PWS Folders.
   </p>
 </p>